Distressed Buyout Private Equity Firms and Hedge Funds

 Jan Singer, the CEO of J.Crew, was quoted as saying, “Looking forward, our strategy is focused on three core pillars: delivering a focused selection of iconic, timeless products; elevating the brand experience to deepen our relationship with customers; and prioritizing frictionless shopping.”

-In the ongoing changing retail landscape, J.Crew like many retailers struggled to adapt.
+In the ongoing changing retail landscape, J.Crew, like many retailers, struggled to adapt.
 But it was the capital structure that caused it to fall into bankruptcy (i.e., the fundamentals remain largely unchanged despite there being clear areas for improvements, but the brand has retained its value).

-The focus thereby will be on relying less on foot traffic in retail stores (e.g., closing unprofitable store locations), and a shift towards creating an immersive brand experience in their online store and other marketing channels.
+The focus will be on relying less on foot traffic in retail stores (e.g., closing unprofitable store locations), and a shift towards creating an immersive brand experience in their online store and other marketing channels.
 The creation of a well-integrated, smooth online shopping experience is J.Crew’s attempt to catch up to the current standards of the e-commerce industry.